 When a physician is contracted with your health insurance the insurance requires the physician to collect your co-payment, co-insurance, etc. This is collected at the time of service prior to being seen.

-Q: Why must I show my insurance card at each visit?
+Neurology FAQ: Why must I show my insurance card at each visit?

 Our office policy is to verify your insurance prior to your visit.
 Often, insurance plans can make changes, such as your group number or your covered benefits, even though you stay with the same plan.
 You or your employer may also change plans.
 In order to most accurately bill your health insurance on your behalf, we strive to verify this information before you are seen.